nmfisher/flutter_onnx/README.md

 # flutter_onnx

-Just a wrapper for the ONNX Runtime library we use in Polyvox.
+Just a wrapper around the compiled ONNXRuntime libraries.
+Only making this public to help people use the flutter_sherpa_onnx repo.
+I use this repo for other internal projects, so the onnxruntime version/ONNX operators/build flags are specific to my needs; if you want to use your own version, you can hack flutter_sherpa_onnx to remove the dependency on this package and provide your own version.

 # Build
 (collect *.required_operators.config) >> /tmp/merged.config